 - South Hall, a first-year residence hall, received LEED Gold certification in May 2011.

 - Porter B. Byrum Welcome Center received LEED Gold certification in July 2011.

 - The Barn, an on-campus social venue, received LEED Silver certification in April 2012.

-- Farrell Hall, the new home for the Wake Forest University Schools of Business, is currently under construction.
-Farrell Hall is designed to meet LEED certification standards.
+- Farrell Hall is the new home for the Wake Forest University School of Business.
+Farrell Hall was designed to meet LEED certification standards.